vmware-tanzu/community-edition/docs/designs/2717-produce-tce-specific-releases.md

 Succeeded
 ```

-Subsequent pulls of the package repository with imgpkg will now include a `.imgpkg/images.yaml` that references the new location of the copied pacakges.
+Subsequent pulls of the package repository with imgpkg will now include a
+`.imgpkg/images.yaml` that references the new location of the copied packages.
+This is largely handled by `kapp-controller` at runtime, but here is an example
+of this occurring on a user's workstation:

 ```shell
 imgpkg pull --bundle projects.registry.vmware.com/tce/packages/foobar@sha256:cf464b524f9a7fa149cd2322cb3e3c4dd0496ba6aa63728d61c613f39e5ec8c6 -o temp